-Thomas Wolsey first acquired a relatively small manor house here in 1514, and constructed a magnificent palace around it.
-It was only when Wolsey fell from his position of power and influence that Henry acquired Hampton Court, and began his own ostentatious building programme.
+Thomas Wolsey acquired a relatively small manor house here in 1514 and a year later extensive work began to construct a magnificent palace.
+It was only when Wolsey fell from his position of power and influence that Henry took ownership Hampton Court, and began his own ostentatious building programme.

 The rewards of public service

 ‘There was in the royal household a priest named Thomas Wolsey, one of the number of royal chaplains, not unlearned in Scripture, a clever fellow, and most ready for any undertaking…’

 This is how Thomas Wolsey is described at the beginning of Henry VIII’s reign.
 His remarkable promotion to Henry’s chief minister, and Cardinal, was achieved through hard work, political brilliance and, most importantly, getting things done for the King.
 Wolsey was the perfect foil for the young Henry VIII.
 Henry was impatient and in a rush; Wolsey was diligent, painstaking and comprehensive.

 So, Wolsey took Henry to war against France in 1513, arranging for supplies, the mustering of ships, and for the raising of the enormous funds required to keep an army in the field.
 Seven years later, Wolsey directed the elaborate preparations for the Field of the Cloth of Gold, the most magnificent European summit ever held.

 Wolsey’s rewards were astonishing.
 Hampton Court Palace became the physical manifestation of Henry’s gratitude.
 Wolsey built an enormous residence with room after room richly furnished, with painted and gilded ceilings and walls lined with expensive tapestries.